roman-milk/roman-milk.github.io/a-tale-of-ants-and-termites.md

+===

- ****** A Tale of Ants and Termites ****** byJust_Plain_Bob© The deal was simple.
+The deal was simple.
 Gaynor needed a favor and if Mandy would do it he would give her the photos and the video.
 The favor was an afternoon with one of his customers.
 She had, just had, to get those pictures and the video that went with them and given what she had already been through what was one more?
 One more and she would be out from under the hammer.
 She would still tell me what happened, but she would tone it down some - like maybe confine it to Baxter - but the big thing was that I would never see the pictures and the video.

  She agreed to do the one time favor, spent the afternoon in a hotel room with his customer and Gaynor gave her the photos and the video from the cocktail party.
 She destroyed them and then started to work up the courage to face me and tell me about the cocktail party and what had happened.
 I had worked overtime that night so her confession was going to have to wait until the next day.
 The next day Gaynor called her and told her that he needed another favor.
 He had another customer who needed to be taken care of.
 She had laughed at him and told him no way and to forget it.
 He had no hold over her now that she had the photos and video.
 Then Gaynor told her that yes, she did have the originals, but he had copies and he also had the tape that he had made of her when she took care of his customer the previous afternoon.